Conservation Programs – An Overview

 Major Programs

-As noted, the NRCS and FSA currently administer more than two dozen conservation programs, the most prominent of which include the Conservation Reserve Program, Agricultural Conservation Easement Program, Environmental Quality Incentives Program, and the Conservation Security Program.
+As noted, the NRCS and FSA currently administer more than two dozen conservation programs, the most prominent include the Conservation Reserve Program, Agricultural Conservation Easement Program, Environmental Quality Incentives Program, and the Conservation Security Program.

-The Conservation Security Program (CSP) is a voluntary working lands program that provides financial incentives and technical assistance to agricultural producers who promote conservation and improvement of soil, water, air, energy, and plant and animal resources.
+The Environmental Quality Incentives Program (EQIP) is a voluntary working lands program administered by the NRCS.
+Which provides technical and financial assistance to agricultural producers to address natural resource concerns and deliver environmental benefits.
+Some benefits include improved water and air quality, conserved ground and surface water, reduced soil erosion, and improved or newly created wildlife habitats.
+Within EQIP there are seven subprograms: (1) Air Quality Initiative, (2) Colorado River Basin Salinity Project, (3) Conservation Innovative Grants, (4) High Tunnel Initiative, (5) Landscape Initiatives, (6) On-Farm Energy Initiative, and (7) Organic Initiative.
+The Conservation Security Program (CSP) is a voluntary working lands program administered by the NRCS.
+Which provides financial incentives and technical assistance to agricultural producers who promote conservation and improvement of soil, water, air, energy, and plant and animal resources.
 CSP represents one of the most important developments in the history of federal conservation programs and could become a central component of overall U.S. agricultural policy.
 The 2018 Farm Bill established a new CSP Grassland Conservation Initiative that provides financial assistance through a 5-year contract to conserve grasslands by planting cropland to grass or pasture.
-These programs are administered by the NRCS.